Music titles come in two broad categories: Generic and Distinctive. There is a much smaller third category called Collective.

 - Eroica symphony = Symphonies, no. 3, op.
 55, E♭ major (NB: “Eroica” is a nickname, not part of the title)

-Distinctive titles generally do not include the name of a genre of composition, but are instead are unique to that particular work: "Lincoln Portrait;" exceptionally, a genre title modified by an adjective is also considered distinctive: "Little Symphony."
+Distinctive titles generally do not include the name of a genre of composition, but are instead are unique to that particular work: "Lincoln Portrait."
+A genre title modified by an adjective is also considered distinctive: "Little Symphony."
 Distinctive titles usually appear in the catalog record just as they appear on the item.
 Sometimes an additional version of the title must be supplied by the library because the original title form as given by the composer does not appear on the item.

 - Fidelio